waztedll/Installation/README.md

     [bluetoothctl#] agent on
     [bluetoothctl#] default-agent

 Now connect the controller via USB while in the bluetoothctl menu and type `yes`.
-If the pop-up doesn't show then repeat the process.
+If the pop-up doesn't show up then repeat the process.

     [bluetoothctl#] trust <MAC address>
     [bluetoothctl#] scan off